By Jenny Lelwica Buttaccio

-A Holter monitor is a portable device, which records the activity of your heart over a specific amount of time.
+A Holter monitor is a portable device that records the activity of your heart over a specific period of time.

 An echocardiogram creates images of your heart using sound waves.
-The pictures show the structures of your heart, such as chambers and valves, and it shows your heart beating as well.
+The pictures show the structures of your heart, such as the chambers and valves, and it also shows your heart beating.

 Keep in mind that this is not a complete list of testing options for diagnosing POTS.
-Depending on the severity of your symptoms, your doctor might recommend other tests to gain a better understanding of what’s going on with you.
+Depending on the severity of your symptoms, your doctor might recommend other tests to better understand what’s going on with you.

 3 Types of Treatment Options

-Like many chronic health conditions, there is no one-size-fits-all approach to treating Lyme disease or the symptoms of POTS, but identifying the underlying factors and triggers should be top of mind for healthcare providers, as stated in a review in the Indian Pacing and Electrophysiology Journal.
+Like many chronic health conditions, there is no one-size-fits-all approach to treating POTS, but identifying the underlying factors and triggers, such as Lyme disease and coinfections, should be top of mind for healthcare providers.
 Treatment can fall into several categories, including medications, herbal therapies, and lifestyle modifications.

 - Fludrocortisone: A synthetic corticosteroid that enhances the kidneys’ ability to retain sodium and increase fluid levels and blood volume.

 - Midodrine: One of a class of medications called alpha-adrenergic agonists, midodrine increases blood pressure by encouraging the contraction of blood vessels.